python/devguide/triaging.rst

     Duplicate of another issue; should have the Superseder field filled out. fixed
-    A fix for the issue was committed. invalid
+    A fix for the issue was committed. later
-    For some reason the issue is invalid (e.g. the perceived problem is not a bug in Python). later
+    Issue is to be worked on at a later date. not a bug
-    Issue is to be worked on at a later date. out of date
+    For some reason the issue is invalid (e.g. the perceived problem is not a bug in Python). out of date
     The issue has already been fixed, or the problem doesn't exist anymore for other reasons.